Pregnancy: Medical check-ups

 • Human immunodeficiency virus (HIV) testing

-• Cervix smear, if you're not up to date
+• Cervix smear, if you're out of date.

-The seconde consultation will take place on 4e months of pregnancy.
+The seconde consultation shall take place at 4e months of pregnancy.

-The 3e consultation should take place on 5e months of pregnancy.
+The 3e consultation must take place on 5e months of pregnancy.

-The 4e consultation will take place on 6e months of pregnancy.
+The 4e consultation must take place on 6e months of pregnancy.

 • HBs antigen screening